"What about SwimRun training plans?" is a question that crops up regularly when I talk to other swim runners.

-How will you know how long YOUR race is going to last?
+How will you know how long time-wise YOUR OWN race is going to last?
 You will have to work it out by doing some rough calculations first, then firm up your estimates during your first few training sessions.

 What’s the first step?

 First, you have to work out your approximate running pace.
 In a wet suit.
 With wet shoes.
 And with your partner.

 That means you have to get together with your SwimRun partner, put on your wet suits, and head to some water for a short swim.
 Next, head to shore and start your 3 to 5 mile run, in all your gear.

 Don’t be shocked if your pace is nothing like your normal 5 mile or 10km pace.
 That’s normal!
 For example, we normally run at around 6 minutes per kilometer on anything over 10km; under that we are closer to 5 minutes per km.

 BUT in full SwimRun gear we are closer to 8 minutes per km, no matter the distance.